Loading...

 Incorporate Healthy Fats

-Engage in light physical activity, such as a walk, after your meal to aid in glucose utilization by your muscles.
+Engage in light physical activity, such as a short walk, after your meal to help your muscles use up some of the glucose from your meal.

 healthspan-mbl